needle-mirror/com.unity.physics/Documentation~/getting_started.md

 ![collider_cast](images/StepPhysics.png)

 Try adding that to the sphere scene you had above, and change gravity to be 10 in y instead of the -9.81 default.
 On play the sphere should 'fall' upwards, instead of down.
-Can have any value you like for the world gravity, and note also for gravity that you can alter it per body via the Gravity Factor scalar (default is +1, so  1*WorldGravity, but can be any signed float value).
+You can use any value you like for the world gravity, and note also for gravity that you can alter it per body via the Gravity Factor scalar (default is +1, so  1*WorldGravity, but can be any signed float value).

 For now 'Unity Physics' is the only choice you should use in the Simulation Type drop down.
 'Havok Physics' will be an option soon to allow the exact same scene setup to be run through the full Havok Physics SDK instead.

 # Interacting with physics bodies

 Since Unity Physics is purely based in DOTS, rigid bodies are represented component data on the Entities.
-The simplified 'physics body' and 'physics shape' view you have in the Editor is actual composed of multiple components under the hood at runtime, to allow more efficient access and say save space for static bodies which do not require some of the data.
+The simplified 'physics body' and 'physics shape' view you have in the Editor is actually composed of multiple components under the hood at runtime, to allow more efficient access and say save space for static bodies which do not require some of the data.

-The current set for a rigid body is:
+The current set of components for a rigid body is:

 * PhysicsCollider : the shape of the body.
-Needed for all bodies that collide.
+Needed for any bodies that can collide.
 * PhysicsVelocity : the current velocities (linear and angular) of a dynamic body.
-(Dynamic body only)
+Needed for any body that can move.
-* PhysicsMass : the current mass properties (inertia) of a dynamic body.
-(Dynamic body only)
+* PhysicsMass : the current mass properties (center of mass and inertia) of a dynamic body.
+Assumed to be infinite mass if not present.
-* PhysicsDamping : the amount of damping to apply to the motion of the body.
-(Dynamic body only)
+* PhysicsDamping : the amount of damping to apply to the motion of a dynamic body.
+Assumed to be zero if not present.
-* PhysicsGravityFactor : scalar for how much gravity should affect the body.
-Assumed to be 1 if not on a body.
-(Dynamic body only)
+* PhysicsGravityFactor : scalar for how much gravity should affect a dynamic body.
+Assumed to be 1 if not present.
+* PhysicsCustomData : custom flags applied to the body, which flow through to events.
+Assumed to be zero if not present.

 For all bodies we require the Unity.Transforms Translation and Rotation component data.
 This will represent the transform of the body.